abhishek-kumar-code/Redfish_Public/SchemaGuideInput.md

 | UnavailableOffline | This function or resource is present but cannot be used. |
 | Updating | The element is updating and may be unavailable or degraded. |

+## Links

+The Links property represents the links associated with the resource, as defined by that resources schema definition.
+All associated reference properties defined for a resource shall be nested under the links property.
+All directly (subordinate) referenced properties defined for a resource shall be in the root of the resource.

+## Members

+The Members property of a Resource Collection identifies the members of the collection.

+## RelatedItem

+The RelatedItem property represents links to a resource (or part of a resource) as defined by that resources schema definition.
+This is not intended to be a strong linking methodology like other references.
+Instead it is used to show a relationship between elements or sub-elements in disparate parts of the service.
+For example, `Fans` may be in one area of the implementation and processors in another, RelatedItem can be used to inform the client that one is related to the other (in this case, the Fan is cooling the processor).

+## Actions

+The Actions property contains the actions supported by a resource.

-## ID
+## OEM

+The OEM property is used for OEM extensions as defined in Schema Extensibility.

 ## @odata.context

-The @odata.context is used for a few different things:
+The @odata.context is used to:

-  -	First and foremost, it provides the location of the metadata that describes the payload.
+  -	provide the location of the metadata that describes the payload
-  -	It provides a root URL for resolving relative references
+  -	provide a root URL for resolving relative references

 The structure of the @odata.context is the url to a metadata document with a fragment describing the data (typically rooted at the top-level singleton or collection).